(B) Breakfast, (L) Lunch, (D) Dinner

 Sky Trek Adventure in Arenal Theme Park

-Depart from the hotel to a private reserve near the north-facing slopes of the Cordillera de Tilarán which offer volcano views, to be enjoyed from an aerial Sky Tram that rises 236 meters in a 1250 meters ride, taking visitors up to a Mirador (lookout point) where starts the Sky Trek zip line circuit.
+After lunch drive to a private reserve near the north-facing slopes of the Cordillera de Tilarán which offer volcano views, to be enjoyed from an aerial Sky Tram that rises 236 meters in a 1250 meters ride, taking visitors up to a Mirador (lookout point) where starts the Sky Trek zip line circuit.
 There are currently ten zip line cables and they range in height from 30 meters to 200 meters and in length from 200 meters to 750 meters.
 Before leaving the main building to start your tour, you will be fitted with all of the necessary safety equipment (harness, helmet, gloves), which the guides will take care to properly adjust.
-Afterwards the guides will deliver a safety speech detailing proper form and the innovative braking system.
-Zipping along nearly two miles (three kilometers) of cables, you will see the rain forest as well as get a panoramic view of the volcano and lake from a whole new perspective
+Afterwards a safety speech detailing proper form and the innovative braking system.
+Zipping along nearly two miles (three kilometers) of cables, you will see the rain forest as well as get a panoramic view of the volcano and lake from a whole new perspective.

-Owned and ran by the local Hidalgo family, native settlers and entrepreneurs of La Fortuna their Hot Springs are a good alternative for hot springs experience in the Arenal Area.
 The springs consist of 5 free-flowing pools set in a natural river gorge.
 Water temperature ranges from 100ºF (38ºC) to 109ºF (43ºC) depending on the pool.
 An assortment of blended smoothies and cocktails are prepared at the bar located in the pool area (additional cost).
-A Costa Rican Home style meal in the restaurant, modeled after the first house that Don Manuel and Doña Hortemida Hidalgo built when they settled on the farm in 1940 is included.
-The hot springs are located 700 meters off the main road that connects between Lake Arenal Dam and the town of La Fortuna.
+Tonight’s dinner is Costa Rican home style meal in o restaurant, modeled after the first house that Don Manuel and Doña Hortemida built on the ranch.

 Overnight at: Arenal Manoa.
 Junior Suite (or similar)

 After an early morning breakfast, drive 5 hours to the Caño Blanco dock, where you will meet the boat for the 1 ½ -hour boat ride to Tortuguero.
 The last part of the drive, will take you through banana plantations.
 Until the 19th century, Costa Rica was very poor with an economy based on subsistence agriculture.
 Then the introduction of coffee provided a product suitable for export.
 Coffee was followed by bananas; both remain two of the most important crops in Costa Rica today.
-The canals of Tortuguero provide refuge for many animals and birds and along the ride to Tortuguero you may have the opportunity to sight some of these animals and birds.
-Arrive at Toruga Lodge mid to late afternoon.
+Arrive at Tortuga Lodge mid to late afternoon.

 Overnight at: Tortuga Lodge and Gardens.
-River View Downstairs Terrace
+Downstairs River View Room

-In the morning explore the inner creeks of the Tortuguero National park with your guide.
+In the morning explore the creeks of the Tortuguero National park with your guide.
 Originally intended to protect a major nesting beach of the Atlantic Green sea turtle, Tortuguero National Park now protects 51,870 acres, one of the last large areas of tropical rain forests in Central America.
-Additional boat trips are available at extra cost.
-There will also be time to wander on the deserted beach (swimming is discouraged for safety reasons) where thousands of green sea turtles come to nest from June through October (there are special night excursions available in this season).

 Visit the Sea Turtle Conservancy Visitor Center